A healthy heart

 Easy on the salt; adults need less than six grams a day and three quarters of that comes from processed foods, not necessarily ready- made meals but daily staples like bread, biscuits, cheese, sausages and cereals.
 Even so-called ‘healthy’ options often have a lot of salt and saturated fat.
 Food labels usually list sodium rather than salt so it’s worth knowing that 1g of sodium is the equivalent of 2.5g of salt – aim for less than 1.5g salt or 0.6g sodium per 100g.

 It doesn’t matter how active you’ve been in the past, it’s regular exercise that counts by lowering blood pressure and cholesterol, keeping body and mind in good nick.
 It doesn’t have to be a marathon, just reasonable exertion for 30 minutes five times a week – a brisk walk, gardening, swimming – even vigorous housework counts!

-Don’t.
-But if you need encouragement to quit, remember that within a year of stopping smoking, your risk of heart attack falls to about half that of a smoker.
+There are numerous benefits to stopping smoking, particularly for your heart.
+If you need encouragement to quit, remember that within a year of stopping smoking, your risk of heart attack falls to about half that of a smoker.

 Sadly, someone in the UK has a heart attack every two minutes and one in three of those people will die within 24 hours.
 Knowing what to do when someone has a heart attack can save lives.

 If an adult collapses, isn’t breathing normally and is unresponsive, they are in cardiac arrest.
 There is no time to lose so call 999 immediately and then push hard and fast in the centre of their chest about 100 - 120 times a minute until the ambulance arrives.